symmy596/Polypy/README.md

 python setup.py install
 ```

-Alternatively with pip - This is easiest for anaconda users.
+Alternatively with pip - This is easiest for anaconda users, simply type the following into anaconda prompt

 ```
 pip install polypy